Fields of activity

-The Guide for Self Checking in trade and processing of fruit, vegetables and potatoes is managed by FVPhouse, the umbrella association of Belgapom (potato trade and processing) and Vegebe (trade and processing of industrial vegetables) Fresh Trade Belgium.
-The document has been elaborated together with the University of Ghent and has been officially approved by the Food Safety Agency.
-The Guide is a reference for official checks on food safety and quality.
+The Guide on Self Checking for traders and processors of fruit, vegetables and potatoes is managed by FVPhouse, the umbrella association of Belgapom (potato trade and processing), Vegebe (trade and processing of industrial vegetables) and Fresh Trade Belgium.
+The Guide has been elaborated with support of Ghent University and has been officially approved by the Belgian Food Safety Agency.
+The document is a reference for official checks on food safety and quality.

-A benchmark between Self Checking and IFS, BRC, HACCP, ISO 22000, Comeos Food for SME, IFS & BRC Logistic allows operators to choose for combined audits.
+A benchmark between Self Checking and IFS, BRC, HACCP, ISO 22000, Comeos Food for SME, IFS & BRC Logistic allows combined audits.

-Operators with a validated self checking system obtain a bonus of 75% on their annual fee of the Federal Food Safety Agency.
-At this moment, a validated system is obligatory for exports to Japan, Russia and Canada and it will become obligatory for new markets such as the United States (apples/ pears) and Brazil (pears).
+Operators with a validated self checking system obtain a bonus of 75% on their annual fee for the Federal Food Safety Agency.
+A validated system is obligatory for exports to specific markets such as Japan, Russia, Canada, Vietnam and Brazil.

 Trainings and seminars

 At a regular basis, FVPhouse organizes trainings on Self-Checking for traders and processors of fruit, vegetables and potatoes.
-Trainings consist of 5 sessions, they help operators to implement a self-checking system in their own company.
-After the official approval of version 5 new training sessions will be organized.
+New trainings are planned after the official approval of version 5 of the Guide G014 (course of 2018).

 Together with Hellemans Consultancy, Fresh Trade Belgium supports its members to conclude correct and beneficial energy contracts.
-Several members concluded such contracts in 2015 and already experienced the benefice.
+Several members concluded such contracts and experience the benefice.
 Members get regularly the opportunity to affiliate and are updated on the results.

-Fresh Trade Belgium represents the export in the sector group fruit and vegetables of Vlam (Flemish Promotion Board).
-In 2017 exporters participate at Vlam initiatives on following exhibitions: Fruit Logistica Berlin, CPMA (Canada), Fresh Produce India (Mumbai), World Food Moscow, Fruit Attraction Madrid, PMA.
+Fresh Trade Belgium is member of the sector group fruit and vegetables of Vlam (Flemish Promotion Board).
+In 2018 exporters participate at Vlam initiatives at Fruit Logistica Berlin, CPMA, Fresh Produce India, World Food Moscow, Fruit Attraction Madrid, PMA.
 In the course of 2018 promotion campaigns are planned in India (apples/ pears), Canada (leek, bell pepper, endives), Brazil (pears), China (pears) and Germany (pears).